GIOVESS/GIOVESS/README.md

 ### About Me

-I'm a passionate and versatile software developer with a strong foundation in both front-end and back-end technologies.
-I specialize in creating responsive and efficient web applications, and I'm constantly exploring new tools and frameworks to improve my skills.
-My expertise includes web development (HTML, CSS, JavaScript, PHP) and databases (MySQL), as well as data science (Python, R) and machine learning together with python frameworks (Flask, Django, Jupyter).
+I’m a passionate and versatile software developer with a strong foundation in both front-end and back-end technologies.
+I specialize in creating responsive and efficient web applications while constantly exploring new tools and frameworks to enhance my skills.
+My expertise spans web development with HTML, CSS, JavaScript, PHP, and frameworks like Next.js, React, and Tailwind CSS.
+On the backend, I work with Python (Django, Flask) and Ruby on Rails, leveraging databases such as PostgreSQL, MySQL, and SQLite with a focus on performance tuning, replication, and security.
+In data science and machine learning, I am proficient in Python (Pandas, NumPy, Scikit-learn), R programming, and Power BI, utilizing frameworks like Jupyter for analytics and visualization.
+My DevOps skills include Git, Linux (Kali), shell scripting, cloud computing, and cybersecurity.

 Check out my [portfolio](https://www.mygreatlearning.com/eportfolio/giovanni-bwayo) for details on some of my machine learning projects!